CLOSE X

 Elijah Craig distills the first bourbon whiskey

-from corn in Bourbon County, Kentucky.
+from corn, rye and barley malt in Bourbon County, Kentucky.

 1805 A.D.